Mazatlán Carnaval 2015!

-Banda El Recodo and Los Recoditos in Concert / Upcoming 2014 Mazatlan Carnival Concerts
+Banda bands in Concert / Upcoming 2015 Mazatlan Carnival Concerts

 Olas Altas Malecon / 30 pesos general admission

-Banda El Recodo de Chuy Lizarraga defines the tradition of banda in Mexico: the band was formed in Maatlan in 1938 and is celebrating its' 75th anniversary with this carnival concert in Mazatlan!
+Headliner Banda El Recodo de Chuy Lizarraga defines the tradition of banda in Mexico: the band was formed in Maatlan in 1938 and was celebrating its 75th anniversary with this carnival concert in Mazatlan!

-Banda Los Recoditos -- formed in 1989 -- is more eclectic, looser and hipper than most banda bands and showcases a repetoire that mixes Latin dance tunes, jazz, swing, and traditional Mexican songs.
+They were joined by Banda Los Recoditos -- formed in 1989 -- a more eclectic, looser and hipper than most banda bands that showcased a repetoire that mixed Latin dance tunes, jazz, swing, and traditional Mexican songs.

-This concert is being staged on the Malecon and the only cost is the 30 peso charge to enter the part of the Centro Historico where access is restricted during the Mazatlan Carnaval.
+The only cost for these Monday night -- and Tuesday night -- performances is the 30 peso charge to enter the part of the Centro Historico where access is restricted during the Mazatlan Carnaval.

 Avenida del Mar / Free!